evolvingstuff/vdw2/content/posts/microencapsulated-vitamin-d-better-than-oil-based-in-6-ways.md

 The fasting plasma glucose levels did not change significantly.

-Conclusion: The results of our study show that the patients supplemented with a microencapsulated%%% form of vitamin D3 achieved  **faster compensation of 25(OH)D levels** , which in turn, under equal conditions, led to significant improvement in the metabolic profile, in particular insulin sensitivity.
+Conclusion: The results of our study show that the patients supplemented with a microencapsulated form of vitamin D3 achieved  **faster compensation of 25(OH)D levels** , which in turn, under equal conditions, led to significant improvement in the metabolic profile, in particular insulin sensitivity.

 ---